Establishing the business case for AI governance in 2025

 Ethics & Responsibility

-Done properly, enterprise governance aligns the strategic objectives of a business with assessments and management of risk, and makes sure that company resources are used responsibly and efficiently.
+And yet, regulation is only part of the case for AI governance.
+When done properly, enterprise governance aligns the strategic objectives of a business with assessments and management of risk, and makes sure that company resources are used responsibly and efficiently.
 The objectives of AI governance are similar, and the prospect of a formal process represents an opportunity to improve the quality and expand the impact of AI models.

 AI projects fail too often

 The business case for AI governance rests on uniting controls for risk with programs for achieving business and stakeholder objectives.
-Dedicated processes and frameworks can achieve this alignment by setting clear requirements and embedding best practices into the building of complex systems.
+Dedicated processes and frameworks can achieve this alignment by setting clear requirements and embedding best practices into the building of complex AI systems.
 The bonus is that these same controls also align with compliance needs.

 [Data and analytics] and business strategy are among the main drivers for AI governance.
 When AI governance is lacking, increased costs is the most common negative impact. - AI governance frameworks for responsible AI, Gartner Peer Community